Frequently Asked Questions

 The idea which has been wrongly interpreted by people is that product fundraising is a synonym to ‘door-to-door’ sales by kids.
 However, the truth is that this kind of fund raising campaign is usually carried out between friends, family and neighbors.
 It does not have to involve young and old people going through the whole neighborhood, selling things.
 Instead, a successful product fundraising campaign can be carried out by parents, soliciting their co-workers, friends and family.

-It is highly suggested that schools and non-profit organizations state in their communication to parents (letters, emails, texts, social media, etc.) to parents that children should NEVER be unaccompanied especially when soliciting door-to-door fundraising sales.
+It is highly suggested that schools and non-profit organizations state in their communication to parents (letters, emails, texts, social media, etc.) that children should NEVER be unaccompanied especially when soliciting door-to-door fundraising sales.

 Is it advisable that children participate in product fundraising sales events?